annotatedtmg/annotatedtmg/tmg/wsabh.md

     See also VPRO session, Amstel Festival, December 7, 2002; Mains d'Oeuvres, Mofo Festival, Paris, June 27, 2003.

+    "... \[This is\] a song about methamphetamine abuse." ---Troubadour, Los Angeles, December 16, 2011

-    "... \[This is\] about a bunch of people I used to know.
-I have moved them from Portland, where I knew them, to Pomona, where I'm glad I didn't know them." ---Opalis, Norman, Oklahoma ...
+    "...
+It's about a bunch of people I used to know.
+I have moved them from Portland, where I knew them, to Pomona, where I'm glad I didn't know them." --- Opolis, Norman, Oklahoma ...
 November 13, 2002.

-    "... \[This is\] a song about methamphetamine abuse." ---Troubadour, Los Angeles, December 16, 2011

     "This is a love song to a motel room.
 You know, the kind of room sometimes you got to go to for a couple weeks.
 People come, and they say, 'What